hychen39/plsqlprac/fund/Fund_09.md

 /
 ```
 Options:

 A) NO_DATA_FOUND EXCEPTION

 B) TOO_MANY_ROWS EXCEPTION

 C) OTHER EXCEPTIONS

 D) Mission Complete!!

 E) None of the above.

 ## Practice 03 Handling Non-Predefined server errors

-The following program tries to insert a row the `DEPARTMENTS` table.:
+The following program tries to insert a row in the `DEPARTMENTS` table.:
 ```sql
 BEGIN
   INSERT INTO DEPARTMENTS